qvl/ghbackup/readme.md

 If you are more serious about it pick one of the fancy solutions out there and backup your issues and wikis and private stuff.
 Or fork me!

+## Use as Go package

+From another Go program you can directly use the `ghbackup` sub-package.
+Have a look at the [GoDoc](https://godoc.org/qvl.io/ghbackup/ghbackup).

 ## Development